Why we exist.

 In 2001, Alliance for Cancer Gene Therapy became one of the first and only funding agencies to embrace a progressive vision for the underfunded but exceptionally promising discipline of cancer cell and gene therapy.
 The organization quickly became a catalytic force in shaping entirely new cancer treatment models by identifying, funding, and advancing the most innovative and impactful translational research in cell and gene therapies.

-To date, we have awarded more than $34 million in grants to 63 world class cancer researchers representing 38 of the top medical institutions in the U.S. and Canada, advancing new approaches to leukemia, lymphoma, ovarian, prostate, sarcoma, glioblastoma, melanoma, lung and pancreatic cancers.
+To date, we have invested more than $37 million in groundbreaking research, awarded 69 grants to 67 world-class cancer researchers, and funded 41 of the top medical institutions in the U.S. and Canada, advancing new approaches to leukemia, lymphoma, ovarian, prostate, sarcoma, glioblastoma, melanoma, lung and pancreatic cancers.

 While we have made incredible breakthroughs, we are still facing huge unmet needs, particularly in hard-to-treat cancers like pancreatic cancer and brain cancer.